-Corps letter authorizing Beech Fork Mine under NWP 21 Unedited opinion (From Justia)

-Videos of Mountaintop Removal from Appalachian Voices, Smithsonian, and Discovery

-Kentuckians for the Commonwealth web page

-This appeal presents the issue of whether the U.S. Army Corps of Engineers has authority under the Clean Water Act and under its now-superseded 1977 regulation implementing the Act to issue permits for valley fills in connection with mountaintop coal mining.
+Corps letter authorizing Beech Fork Mine under NWP 21 Unedited opinion (From Justia) Google Map of all the cases in the coursebook Videos of Mountaintop Removal from Appalachian Voices, Smithsonian, and Discovery Kentuckians for the Commonwealth web page whether the U.S. Army Corps of Engineers has authority under the Clean Water Act and under its now-superseded 1977 regulation implementing the Act to issue permits for valley fills in connection with mountaintop coal mining.
 It does not present the question of whether mountaintop coal mining is useful, desirable, or wise.